elB4RTO/zsh-themes/antares/README.md

 ### Behavior

+Some aspects of the behavior can be customized with the following variables:

 `ZSH_ANTARES_USE_OHMYZSH_GIT_PROMPT`

 By default `antares` will use its own logic to gather information about a git directory, but this will cause a doubled performance overhead if `oh-my-zsh`'s `git-prompt` plugin is enabled.<br/>
-For this reason, the builtin logic can be partially turned off by setting this variable to any value other than an empty string, so that `antares` will make use of `oh-my-zsh`'s `git-prompt` plugin to get informations about a git directory.<br/>
+For this reason, the builtin logic can be partially turned off by setting this variable to any value other than an empty string, so that `antares` will make use of `oh-my-zsh`'s `git-prompt` plugin to get information about a git directory.<br/>
 For this to work correctly, the plugin must be enabled.

 `ZSH_ANTARES_USE_LIGHT_GIT_MODE`

 This option is only available when using the builtin git logic and will be ignored if `ZSH_ANTARES_USE_OHMYZSH_GIT_PROMPT` is enabled.<br/>
 By setting this variable to any value other than an empty string, only basic information will be fetched from git.<br/>
-This is particulary useful when working with huge repositories in order to have a performance boost.
-By the way, this option can also be enable in order to reduce the amount of information displayed.
+This is particularly useful when working with huge repositories in order to have a performance boost.
+By the way, this option can also be enabled in order to reduce the amount of information displayed.

 `ZSH_ANTARES_MIN_EXEC_TIME`